jsmoriss/jsm-force-ssl/README.md

 <p><strong>Requirements:</strong></p>

-<p>Your web server must be configured with an SSL certificate and able to handle HTTPS request. ;-)</p>
+<p>Your web server must already be configured with an SSL certificate and able to handle HTTPS request. ;-)</p>

 <p><strong>Simply activate the plugin and you're done:</strong></p>

-<p>There are no plugin settings to adjust and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin to enable / disable the filters and dynamic redirects.</p>
+<p>There are no plugin settings to adjust, and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin to enable / disable the filters and dynamic redirects.</p>

 <h2>Installation</h2>